ElvisWang2010/WROFE-2025/README.md

     <td colspan="2">
       <h3>Why We Chose This Battery</h3>
       <p>
        This battery was selected for its high discharge 45C continuous discharge rate, doubling to 90C at its peak, easily meeting our power requirements.
 The high discharge rate enables for quicker, consistent bursts of energy for acceration, preventing sag that could impact performance.
 Its light 90g design permitted for a quicker, more agile car while placing less strain on our chassis.
-Its 7.4V voltage is a perfect suit, jumping into a 11.1V battery may provide more speed, but also wears down components quicker, eventually destroying the part completly; longevity would be a great concern.
+Its 7.4V voltage is a perfect suit, jumping into an 11.1V battery may provide more speed, but also wears down components quicker, eventually destroying the part completly; longevity would be a great concern.
       </p>
       <h3>Real-World Notes</h3>
       <p>
         In practice, the battery delivered stable voltage under load without noticeable sag during acceleration.
 Its compact dimensions and light weight allowed for easy installation while simultaneously providing a significant supply of energy, giving us quicker and more decisive runs.
 However, its limited survivability proved drawback.
-In the process of downloading ROS2, the battery would frequently die over the 3 hour download time, so connecting the car to an outlet was the only solution.
+In the process of downloading ROS2, the battery would frequently die over the 3-hour download time, so connecting the car to an outlet was the only solution.
 We feel that we could have sacrificed a bit of weight for some more power time.
 Charging was also an issue.
 The process to charge took a lengthy time, roughly 3 hours.
       </p>
     </td>
   </tr>